The population Interventions Unit (PI) aims are:

-To provide robust evidence on the health and cost impacts of population interventions, through causal inference and simulation approaches from epidemiology, economics and data science.
+- To generate robust evidence on the health and cost impacts of population interventions, through causal inference and sophisticated simulation approaches from epidemiology, economics and data science.

-Stream 1 of PI is the application of contemporary causal inference and natural experiment methods to quantify the effect of some exposure or intervention on health outcomes.
+In Stream 1 we use existing data, preferably longitudinal, to estimate causal effects of interventions on health, using contemporary causal inference and natural experiment methods.
 For example, the impact of Health Star Rating (HSR) nutrition labels on both formulation of food and consumer purchasing.
-Professor Blakely also teaches 4-day short courses in contemporary epidemiological methods .

 PI is built on many Australasian and international collaborations.
 Key ones include:

 - The Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE3) at the University of Otago, Wellington, NZ.
-(Prof Blakely directed this programme from 2010-19 and continues as a Co-Director.)
+(Prof Blakely co-directs this programme from 2010-19 and continues as a Co-Director.)

-- The Dietary Interventions: Evidence & Translation (DIET) Programme at the University of Auckland, NZ.
+- The Dietary Interventions: Evidence & Translation (DIET) Programme at the University of Auckland, NZ (Prof Blakely co-directs this programme).

-- The Institute of health Metrics and Evaluation (home of the Global Burden of Disease Study), University of Washington – with whom PI is collaborating with building the next-generation VIVARIUM simulation model.
+- The Institute of health Metrics and Evaluation (home of the Global Burden of Disease Study), the University of Washington – with whom PI is collaborating with building the next-generation simulation model and accessing data.

 PI receives strategic funding by the University of Melbourne, and funding through its projects from: